Transmissible spongiform encephalopathy: Genetics

-Only 10-15% of human prion disease cases are heritable; most of them occur sporadically, that is, in the absence of known genetic mutations or infection.
+Only 10–15% of human prion disease cases are heritable; most of them occur sporadically, that is, in the absence of known genetic mutations or infection.
 However, discovery of the gene involved in heritable prion diseases was a critical event in linking abnormalities of the prion protein to genetic, infectious and idiopathic prion diseases.
 All familial forms of prion disease are caused by inherited mutations in the PRNP gene, which codes for PrP.

-Three general types of PRNP mutation can lead to disease: point mutations that change an amino acid in a specific part of PrP; a premature stop codon that results in shortened PrP molecules; or the insertion of extra octapeptide repeats that abnormally lengthen part of the protein.
-These mutations increase the likelihood that PrP will fold into the wrong shape (PrP^{Sc}) and amplify within the nervous system.
-Different mutations can cause prion diseases with different clinical and pathological characteristics.
+Mutations in the PRNP gene can cause prion diseases.
+These include: